ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-zerto-xconnectivity.md

 1. Create a VPN endpoint in the Tier 0 gateway by using one of the floating IP addresses provisioned for the Tier 0 HA public VIP.
 1. Establish an IPsec VPN between {{site.data.keyword.vpc_short}} and your on-premises networks.
 You can use either policy-based or route-based tunnels.
 1. With policy-based VPN tunnels, ensure that at least the management and the management subnets of VI workload domains are included in the local networks.
 With route-based tunnels, use BGP or create static routes in Tier 0 gateway to the on-premises networks and ensure that the on-premises networks have a route to at least to the management and the management subnets of VI workload domains.
 1. Create a VPC route to the on-premises networks by using Tier 0's private HA VIP as the next-hop.
-This route is required for the Zerto components in the management subnet to reach the on-premises network.
+This route is required for the {{site.data.keyword.hpe-zerto}} components in the management subnet to reach the on-premises network.
 1. Configure a virtual protection group (VPG) for replication between {{site.data.keyword.cloud_notm}} and on-premises environments.

-## Considerations for Zerto Replication connectivity in {{site.data.keyword.cloud_notm}}
+## Considerations for Zerto Software Replication connectivity in {{site.data.keyword.cloud_notm}}
 {: #arch-pattern-vcf-zerto-xconnectivity-considerations}

 When you design or deploy this architecture pattern, consider the following information:

 * Design your network flows carefully.
-For more information about ports and protocols, see [Zerto network ports and protocols](https://help.zerto.com/bundle/Admin.VC.HTML.90/page/Port_Usage.htm){: external}.
+For more information about ports and protocols, see [{{site.data.keyword.hpe-zerto}} network ports and protocols](https://help.zerto.com/bundle/Admin.VC.HTML.90/page/Port_Usage.htm){: external}.
 * Ensure that the used {{site.data.keyword.vpc_short}} security groups and firewall rules allow the replication traffic.
 * Ensure that the networks are properly routed and possible firewall rules allow the required traffic at both source and destination sites.
 * Ensure that your MTUs match end to end, and that your VPN can handle shorter inner MTU across the Internet.